 Total reopen for all students and staff (but some students/families opt for distance learning out of safety/health concern).
 Scaffolded reopening: Some students are engaged in in-person learning, while others are distance learning (i.e., some grade levels in-person, other grade levels remote learning).
-Blended reopening that balances in-person learning and remote learning for all students (i.e., alternating days or weeks). / Total remote learning for all students.
+Blended reopening that balances in-person learning and remote learning for all students (i.e., alternating days or weeks).
+Total remote learning for all students.
 (Plan should reflect future action steps to be implemented and conditions that would prompt the decision as to when schools will re-open for in-person learning).

-The anticipated launch date for in-person learning (i.e.,the start of blended, scaffolded, or total reopening): - When the county is no longer experiencing Substantial disease transmission for at least two consecutive weeks.
-Upon return families will be offered the option of a hybrid on-campus learning or remote learning - following a Monday/Tuesday or Wednesday/Thursday Schedule.
+The anticipated launch date for in-person learning (i.e.,the start of blended, scaffolded, or total reopening): January 25, 2021